fbpx

 Laundry room with pink tile on wall over sink, Liberty fabric Roman shade on window, shelves flanking sink counter.
 Sink is filled with pink roses and other flowers.

 Amanda Smith Fowler styled the laundry room of FLOWER magazine’s Baton Rouge showhouse as a cutting room with a copper watering can and sink loaded with roses from Grace Rose Farm along with dahlias in shades of pink.
-Photo by Paul Costello.
-See more of Ivy House in our sneak peek.
+See our video tour of this space.

 A white kitchen overflows with flowers ready to be arranged.